 Furthermore, civilian reaction has not been kind to him: at the beginning of 2014, he was being video interviewed in public by the BBC only to have a passersby interrupt and verbally attack him the moment it became clear that he was an atheist.

-Nonetheless, Mohamed considers himself well-off when considering the alternative.
+Nonetheless, Mohammed considers himself well-off when considering the alternative.

 Ahmed Harqan, a friend and atheist activist, was supposedly attacked alongside his wife by police officers at a police station when they went to report acts discriminating against their atheism.